Los Angeles Metro Rail: Fares and fare collection

-Transit Access Pass (TAP) and fare gates
+TAP card and fare gates

-Metro has implemented a system of electronic fare collection using a stored value smartcard called the Transit Access Pass (TAP Card).
+Metro has implemented a system of electronic fare collection using a stored-value smartcard called the TAP card.
 This card was intended to simplify fare collection and reduce costs.
 In 2012, paper monthly passes were phased out and replaced with the TAP Card.
 As of September 2013, first-time Metro riders must deposit an additional $2 (or $1 at TAP vending machines) on top of their first fare payment to obtain a reloadable TAP Card.
-In addition, in 2008 Metro began installing fare gates at all underground stations, all elevated stations and some surface stations.
+In addition, in 2008 Metro began installing fare gates at all underground stations, all elevated stations, and some surface stations.
 Implementation of both programs (the TAP Card and the fare gate program) has turned out to be expensive ($154 million in total, so far) and its initial rollout was problematic.